 Some states have state corporate income tax laws and some do not.
 California, Texas, and New York are examples of states with corporate income taxes, but Wyoming has no corporate income tax.

-If your US LLC isn’t ETBUS and doesn’t have ECI connected to the US Trade or Business, thus not subject to federal corporate income tax, it’s generally safe to assume that you aren’t subject to federal corporate income tax either.
+If your US LLC isn’t ETBUS and doesn’t have ECI connected to the US Trade or Business, thus not subject to state corporate income tax, it’s generally safe to assume that you aren’t subject to state corporate income tax either.

 Corporations don’t automatically owe income tax to the state; they must first have what’s called a nexus, a connection between their activities and the state.
 The existence of an income tax nexus in many states is based on substantial economic activity.